Have you heard about the ‘Secondhand September’ movement?

 An article in the New York Times defined fast fashion as “inexpensive, cheaply made clothing rapidly produced by mass-market retailers in response to the latest and most popular trends.
 Fast fashion is literally designed to fall apart and is a large contributor to throwaway culture and overconsumption.”

-It is important to consider some of the limitations of relying only on visiting a secondhand store.
-Visiting a thrift store requires time, does not ensure item availability especially without varying sizing, and there may be physical barriers to thrift shopping in person.
+Intersectional Note: It is important to consider some of the limitations of relying only on visiting a secondhand store.
+Visiting a thrift store requires time, does not ensure item availability or sizing for all, and there may be physical barriers to thrift shopping in person.

 We MUST take a stand against senseless waste and we encourage you to take it even further with the suggestions below!

 How to take the Secondhand September challenge even further

 Random Acts of Green challenges you to widen the scope.

 Take the Secondhand September challenge even further and look for other ways you can make the most out of materials that already exist.